PlasmaPy/PlasmaPy/README.md

 functionality is described in [PlasmaPy's online documentation], and many of our recent presentations are available from the [PlasmaPy Community on Zenodo].

+Please [submit a feature request] if you have an idea for new functionality.
+PlasmaPy is community-driven, and feature requests really help guide the direction of software development.
+Please also [submit a bug report] if you notice any bugs.

 If you are interested in contributing, please check out our [contributor guide] and [code of conduct].
 There are also a number of [good first